 We see microaggressions in places like salons with non-binary and trans teens and adults receiving haircuts and massages.
 Gyms are now opening up as safe spaces for the LGBTQIA+ community, but you never know who you could encounter.

 KS: I believe we're getting there.
 Truly, I see more inclusive representation today than ever before and I always think "had I had this as a kid, my initial journey might have been so much more positive..."

 Delta Airlines has great representation in their jet bridges when walking to board a plane and in their safety demonstrations on the plane.
 Fashion and beauty now encompass and embrace all body types, skin tones and types, and human beings.
 We embrace and admire our differences to create a new societal norm.

 DH: I think it has certainly gotten better.
 But I think there is still more room to improve the experience for our queer, trans, and non-binary family members.
 Simple things like having queer flag stickers near the front door or included in marketing show that your location is a safe space for those who identify.
 Gender-neutral restrooms, if possible, go a long way.
 Celebrating Pride month.

 RA: Wellness starts with equality and visibility, both of which we need more of for the LGBTQIA+ community.

 EZ: Feeling safe—body and mind—where you are at.

 LG: Wellness means feeling good about yourself, and knowing that you are enough.

-To learn more about Mindbody Pride, and how Equity, Diversity, and Inclusivity come to life at Mindbody, please visit our EDI Resource Center.
+To learn more about Mindbody Pride, and how diversity, equity, inclusivity, and belonging come to life at Mindbody, please visit our DEIB Resource Center.